Doing electronic stuff needs some basic test equipment. A multimeter

 What's still missing?
 A vector network analyzer would be nice (though I

 don't know what I'd do with it; play with it, I suppose).
+Perhaps an

-more power supply with dual adjustable outputs.
+Maybe one more power supply with dual adjustable outputs.
 And a cesium atomic

 clock would be cool.
 Got any extra ones you don't want?